Pylons/acidfs/README.rst

 + Only platforms where `fcntl` is available are supported.
 This excludes Microsoft Windows and probably the JVM as well.

 + Kernel level locking is used to manage concurrency.
-This means `GitFS` cannot handle multiple application servers writing to a shared network drive.
+This means `AcidFS` cannot handle multiple application servers writing to a shared network drive.

-+ The type of locking used only synchronizes other instances of `GitFS`.
-Other processes manipulating the `Git` repository without using `GitFS` could cause a race condition.
-A repository used by `GitFS` should only be written to by `GitFS` in order to avoid unpleasant race conditions.
++ The type of locking used only synchronizes other instances of `AcidFS`.
+Other processes manipulating the `Git` repository without using `AcidFS` could cause a race condition.
+A repository used by `AcidFS` should only be written to by `AcidFS` in order to avoid unpleasant race conditions.

 For the most part, during a transaction, nothing special needs to be done to manage concurrency since `Git's` storage model makes management of multiple, parallel trees trivially easy.
 At commit time, however, the current head has to be updated with the new commit and any concurrent commits that have come in since the current transaction began, need to be merged.
-This last step should be synchronized such that only one instance of `GitFS` is attempting this at a time.
+This last step should be synchronized such that only one instance of `AcidFS` is attempting this at a time.
 The mechanism, currently, for doing this is use of the `fcntl` module which takes advantage of an advisory locking mechanism available in Unix kernels.